Abra (company)

-Abra is a financial services and technology company that operates a cryptocurrency wallet service including a trading service for buying and selling cryptocurrencies, a service for earning interest on cryptocurrencies and stablecoins, and a lending services for borrowing against cryptocurrency collateral.
+Abra is a cryptocurrency wallet and exchange, and digital asset services company with offices in several countries.
+Its offerings include Abra Private, an SEC-registered investment advisory service for high-net-worth investors and family offices; Abra Prime, a prime broker for digital asset trading, lending, and derivatives; and Abra Treasury, which enables companies to add Bitcoin and digital assets to their corporate treasury.

 History

 Abra was founded in 2014 in the Silicon Valley by Bill Barhydt, a former fixed income analyst for Goldman Sachs and former director of Netscape.

-Abra operates a cryptocurrency wallet with a built-in crypto swap service called Abra Trade, a crypto lending service called Abra Borrow, and a crypto staking service called Abra Earn.

-In March 2018, Abra added support for 20 new cryptocurrencies including Litecoin, Bitcoin Cash and Stellar.
+In June 2018, The Wall Street Journal listed Abra among its "Top 25 Tech Companies to Watch in 2018".

 In September 2021 Abra announced that it had raised an additional $55M in Series C funding bringing its total raised to date to over $85M.
 Investors in the financing included American Express Ventures, Blockchain Capital, Kingsway Capital and CMT Digital Ventures.

 Abra and Barhydt started the YouTube series Money Talks.
-Interviews have included Ethereum founder Vitalik Buterin, MicroStrategy CEO and Bitcoin supporter Michael Saylor, Bitcoin Cash supporter Roger Ver, Zcash creator Zooko Wilcox, Bitwise CEO Hunter Horsley, and venture capitalists Tim and Adam Draper.
+Interviews have included MicroStrategy CEO and Bitcoin supporter Michael Saylor, Ethereum founder Vitalik Buterin, Bitcoin Cash supporter Roger Ver, Zcash creator Zooko Wilcox, Bitwise CEO Hunter Horsley, and venture capitalists Tim and Adam Draper.

-In June 2018, Abra was listed in The Wall Street Journal as one of the "Top 25 Tech Companies to Watch in 2018".

 In 2021 Forbes named Abra one of its next Billion-Dollar Startups.